vbharadwaj-bk/OpenEquivariance/README.md

 Z = tp_conv.forward(X, Y[receiver_perm], W[receiver_perm], edge_index[0], edge_index[1], sender_perm)
 print(torch.norm(Z))
 ```
-Note: you don't need Pytorch geometric to use our kernels.
+**Note**: you don't need Pytorch geometric to use our kernels.
 When
 `deterministic=False`, the `sender` and `receiver` indices can have
 arbitrary order.